alexrod61/starter-academic/content/home/experience.md

     description: |2-
         Lecture, lab instructor, and/or mentor in the [Master of Data Science program](https://ubc-mds.github.io/descriptions/) (Vancouver option) for the following courses:

+        +  DSCI 551: Descriptive Statistics and Probability for Data Science
         +  DSCI 552: Statistical Inference and Computation I
         +  DSCI 553: Statistical Inference and Computation II
         +  DSCI 554: Experimentation and Causal Inference